Space Education - Visits for schools and other learning groups

 - PART 1: Presentation

-Dave Owen (AKA "Space Dave") delivers an audio-visual presentation that lasts up to an hour (shorter for very young children, maybe longer for seniors).
+Dave Owen (AKA "Space Dave") delivers an audio-visual presentation that usually lasts between 40 minutes and an hour.
 This includes time for audience participation and questions.

 - PART 2: Exploration